bifurcationkit/BifurcationKit.jl/docs/src/branchswitching.md

 	Jᵗ = nothing, δ = 1e-8, nev = 5, verbose = false, kwargs...)
 ```

+An example of use is provided in [A generalized Bratu–Gelfand problem in two dimensions](@ref).

 > See [Branch switching (branch point)](@ref) for precise method definition

 ## Branch switching from Hopf point to periodic orbits